amuhebwa/messenger-bot-tutorial/README.md

 ### Download this GitHub project and unzip it into the *myBot1* directory you created in the setup.

-Note that the files used in Basic Tutorial will be under the messenger-bot-tutorial-master/ directory.
+Note that the files used in the Basic Tutorial will be under the messenger-bot-tutorial-master/ directory.

 [Basic Tutorial](https://github.com/amuhebwa/messenger-bot-tutorial/blob/master/Tutorial.md)